Sehnya/stack-it/README.md

 1. Clone the repository
 2. Create a `.env` file based on the `.env.example` template
+   - Make sure to use the correct format for DATABASE_URL: `postgresql://username:password@host:port/database`
+   - Note: Remove any square brackets that might be present in the example password
 3. Install dependencies: `pip install -r requirements.txt`
 4. Run the application: `python main.py`
+5. To initialize the database: `python db.py`

 ### Troubleshooting